 Ryan Hall is a jiu jitsu black belt under Felipe Costa and one of the best featherweight grapplers in the world.
-A tough competitor in the Nogi professional circuit since he was a blue belt, he has established himself as one of the biggest stars in BJJ with several medals in important tournaments such as the ADCC, World Championships (Mundial), Pan American Championship and Grapplers Quest.
+A tough competitor in the no gi professional circuit since he was a blue belt, Hall established himself as one of the biggest stars in the sport with several medals in important tournaments such as the ADCC, World Championships (Mundial), Pan American Championship and Grapplers Quest.
 Hall quit jiu jitsu in 2012 to focus on his mixed martial arts (MMA) career, reaching Ultimate Fighter 22 cast in 2015.
 A reality show produced by The Ultimate Fighting Championship (UFC) where competitors have a shot at a contract with the prestigious promotion.

 Ryan Hall Jiu Jitsu

 - World No Gi Champion (2007 purple belt)

 - ADCC North American Trials Champion – West Coast (2009)